 - Then, we drill a hole into the house to bring the fiber optic cable through.
 That's generally the room where the equipment will be installed.

-II) Setting Up the Modem and Router
+II) Setting Up the ONT and Router

 - First, we work with you to find a spot for the equipment and get it set up.
 Most customers opt for a table-top setup, but the unit can be wall-mounted as well.